Email

 either

-click the Draw button and then the Claim Draw button,
+Draw button and then the

 or

-click the Draw button and then tick the Claim Draw with Move box,
+Draw button and then tick the

+and, finally, make your move.
 Provided that the appropriate conditions in the game have been met, you will be awarded the draw automatically.

-For detailed and authoritative information check the FIDE Official Rules ChessWorld implements these Rules insofar as they are applicable to online Chess.
+FIDE Official Rules ChessWorld implements these Rules insofar as they are applicable to online Chess.

 By default the game that has been waiting for the longest time is always selected.
 This is intentional: it may be considered to be a courteous gesture to respond to the player who has been waiting longest for your reply.
 Waiting times are reduced as far as possible and you gain access to the next game with a single mouse click.